Triangulation FraudHow Fraudsters Manage to Middleman Sales Without Ever Touching a Piece of Merchandise

 A dynamic, comprehensive approach to fraud management should include:

 Triangulation fraud is just one of many threats that can separate you from your hard-earned cash.
-But, with an effective approach to chargeback management at your disposal, you have the power to prevent losses, recover revenue, and protect the long-term viability of your business.
+But, with an effective approach to fraud and chargeback management at your disposal, you have the power to prevent losses, recover revenue, and protect the long-term viability of your business.

 FAQs